livechat/livechat-public-docs/README.md

 **Important:** `master` branch is automatically deployed to production.

+You can simulate the production build process locally by running.

+1. Run `npm run build`
+2. Run `npm start`

 ## Feature branch / Deploy Preview

 In order to test your work before merging to master, **Netlify** provides **Deploy Preview**.
 When raising a PR, github will provide **Netlify** notifications with the **Deploy Preview** url.